Skip to main content

 222 configurations per signal

-The same signal type is not interpreted the same way depending on context.
-Hiring 3 people does not carry the same meaning as hiring 30.
-This is why each signal can be configured using 222 parameters:
+The same signal type doesn’t read the same way depending on context.
+Hiring three people doesn’t mean the same thing as hiring thirty.
+That’s why each signal can be configured across 222 parameters:

 • Trigger thresholds: minimum number of hires, minimum funding amount